qrzn23/min/wip/confessions/content.md

 So much for Buer.
 As for the lady, she came to see me some time later and I saw that I was myself acting selfishly in setting my spiritual welfare above her happiness.
 She had made a generous gesture; I could do no less.
 She agreed not to stand in the way of my performing the Operation of Abra-Melin, but begged me to give her a living memory of our love.
 I agreed and the sequel will be told in its place.

 During this time, magical phenomena were of constant occurrence.
-I had two temples in my flat; one white, the walls being lined with six huge mirrors, each six feet by eight; the other black[3], a mere cupboard, in which stood an altar supported by the figure of a Negro standing on his hands.
+I had two temples in my flat; one white, the walls being lined with six huge mirrors, each six feet by eight; the other black,^[Iehi Aour never had anything to do with this; and I but little: the object of establishing it was probably to satisfy my instinct about equilibrium.] a mere cupboard, in which stood an altar supported by the figure of a Negro standing on his hands.
 The presiding genius of this place was a human skeleton, which I fed from time to time with blood, small birds and the like.
-The idea was to give it life, but I never got further than causing the bones to become covered with a viscous slime[4].
+The idea was to give it life, but I never got further than causing the bones to become covered with a viscous slime.^[WEH Note: In an action Crowley brought for libel in 1934, he testified under oath on the particulars of this set of temples; see “The Magical Link”, Sept./Oct.
+1988, a members' publication of O.T.O., for an excerpt of the trial transcript.
+On the point of feeding skeletons, mine likes beer.
+Crowley had an aversion to beer and probably never tried it.
+I just pour a little on a fossil dinosaur bone at her feet now and then, and she firms up nicely.
+They also like jewelry.]
 In The Equinox, vol. I, no. 1 is a story, “At the Fork of the Roads”, which is in every detail a true account of one episode of this period.
-Will Bute is W. B, Yeats[5], Hypatia Gay is Althoea Gyles, the publisher is Leonard Smithers.
+Will Bute is W. B, Yeats,^[The identification is conjectural, depending solely on the admissions of Miss Gyles.]
+Hypatia Gay is Althoea Gyles, the publisher is Leonard Smithers.

 The demons connected with Abra-Melin do not wait to be evoked; they come unsought.
 One night Jones and I went out to dinner.
 I noticed on leaving the white temple that the latch of its Yale lock had not caught.
 Accordingly, I pulled the door to and tested it.
 As we went out, we noticed semi-solid shadows on the stairs; the whole atmosphere was vibrating with the forces which we had been using.
 (We were trying to condense them into sensible images.)
 When we came back, nothing had been disturbed in the flat; but the temple door was wide open, the furniture disarranged and some of the symbols flung about in the room.
 We restored order and then observed that semi-materialized beings were marching around the main room in almost unending procession.

 When I finally left the flat for Scotland, it was found that the mirrors were too big to take out except by way of the black temple.
 This had, or course, been completely dismantled before the workmen arrived.
 But the atmosphere remained and two of them were put out of action for several hours.
 It was almost a weekly experience, by the way, to hear of casual callers fainting or being seized with dizziness, cramp or apoplexy on the stair case.
 It was a long time before those rooms were re-let.
 People felt instinctively the presence of something uncanny.
 Similarly, later on, when I gave up my rooms in Victoria Street, a pushing charlatan thought to better himself by taking them.
 With this object he went to see them.
 A few seconds later he was leaping headlong down the five flights of stairs, screaming in terror.
 He had just sufficient genuine sensitiveness to feel the forces, without possessing the knowledge, courage and will required to turn them to account, or even to endure their impact.

-Footnotes:

-[1] WEH Note: The modern reader should not be too much disturbed by this catalogue of patently illegal drugs.
-They were all legal until well into the 20th century.
-This approach to asthma was still followed in the last quarter of the 20th century, with various dangerous medications prescribed in rotation by physicians for the patient to the point of sequential toxic reaction.
-Crowley himself became afflicted with the disorder, almost “the Magician's disease” for its frequency among those who follow this interest.
-Crowley's doctor prescribed heroin at a time in the 'teens when it was thought to be non-addictive!
-Crowley experienced the terrors of withdrawal, recounted in his “Liber XCIII”, and ultimately died of respiratory infection in 1947, fifty years after the events described here.

-[2] WEH Note: Notwithstanding this and a more extreme diatribe against “Black Magic” in his “Magick in Theory and Practice”, Crowley did accept remuneration for doing Astrological charts at a later period than this writing.
-In other instances he did dedicate his income from mystical and magical writings to the support of his O.T.O. and not his personal needs.

-[3] Iehi Aour never had anything to do with this; and I but little: the object of establishing it was probably to satisfy my instinct about equilibrium.

-[4] WEH Note: In an action Crowley brought for libel in 1934, he testified under oath on the particulars of this set of temples; see “The Magical Link”, Sept./Oct.
-1988, a members' publication of O.T.O., for an excerpt of the trial transcript.
-On the point of feeding skeletons, mine likes beer.
-Crowley had an aversion to beer and probably never tried it.
-I just pour a little on a fossil dinosaur bone at her feet now and then, and she firms up nicely.
-They also like jewelry.

-[5] The identification is conjectural, depending solely on the admissions of Miss Gyles.

-[« back to toc]

-unicursal hexagram

-Towards the Golden Dawn
-Chapter 22.
+### Chapter 22.

 Apart from my daily work, my chief preoccupation was to prepare for the Operation of the Sacred Magick.

 The first essential is a house in a more or less secluded situation.
 There should be a door opening to the north from the room of which you make your oratory.
 Outside this door, you construct a terrace covered with fine river sand.
 This ends in a “lodge” where the spirits may congregate.
 It would appear the simplest thing in the world for a man with forty thousand pounds, who is ready to spend every penny of it on the achievement of his purpose, to find a suitable house in a very few weeks.
 But a magical house is as hard to find as a magical book to publish.
 I scoured the country in vain.
 Not till the end of August 1899 did I find an estate which suited me.
 This was the manor of Boleskine and Abertarff, on the south-east side of Loch Ness, half way between Inverfarigaig and Foyers.
 By paying twice as much as it was worth, I got it, gave up my flat and settled down at once to get everything in order for the great Operation, which one is told to begin at Easter.